Citation for this page in APA citation style. Close

 What problems has information philosophy solved?

 Why has philosophy made so little progress?
-Is it because philosophers prefer problems, while scientists seek solutions?
+Perhaps it's because philosophers prefer problems, while scientists seek solutions?
 Must a philosophical problem once solved become science and leave philosophy?
 Bertrand Russell thought so.
-The information philosopher thinks not.

 Russell said: